CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-progenesisQI.md

 Progenesis QI is a proprietary LC-MS feature detection and alignment software developed by Nonlinear Dynamics (Waters, [http://www.nonlinear.com/progenesis/qi/](http://www.nonlinear.com/progenesis/qi/)) that is compatible with various proprietary and open mass spectrometry format.

-Progenesis QI can perform feature detection, alignment and annotation of non-targeted LC-MS/MS data acquired either in data-dependent analysis (DDA) or MSE data independent analysis (DIA), and can also uses the ion mobility spectrometry (IMS) dimension.
-Feature-based molecular networking can be performed on any of these data types processed with Progenesis QI by exporting the *feature quantification table* (.CSV file format) and *MS/MS spectral summary* (.MSP file format) and uploading these files on GNPS for FBMN analysis.
+Progenesis QI can perform feature detection, alignment and annotation of non-targeted LC-MS/MS data acquired either **in data-dependent analysis (DDA)** or **MSE data independent analysis (DIA)**, and can also uses the **ion mobility spectrometry (IMS) dimension**.
+Feature-based molecular networking can be performed on any of these data types processed with Progenesis QI.

+For feature-based molecular networking with Progenesis QI, export the *feature quantification table* (.CSV file format) and the *MS/MS spectral summary* (.MSP file format), from the “Identify Compounds” submenu by using the function “Export compound measurement” and “Export fragment database”, respectively.
+These files can be uploaded to GNPS for FBMN analysis.

 ## Running Progenesis QI

-Please refer to the official documentation for Progenesis QI at: [http://www.nonlinear.com/progenesis/qi/](http://www.nonlinear.com/progenesis/qi/)
+Please refer to the official documentation for Progenesis QI at: [http://www.nonlinear.com/progenesis/qi/](http://www.nonlinear.com/progenesis/qi/).

 ## Running a FBMN with Progenesis QI files